The Question of ROI: Earned Media vs. Paid Media

 Considerations for Return on Investment

 While you should always strive for positive earned media in your media strategy, the return on investment (ROI) of earned content may be hard to track numerically.
 Earned media value (EMV) is a common measurement of audience trust, user engagement and the otherwise positive influence PR and marketing activities have on your brand perception.
-The formula for this measurement often varies between businesses — ultimately, EMV may be evaluated by looking at valuable metrics such as engagement and reach.
-Apart from calculations, you must also consider that this type of media can be difficult to acquire and predict — one month could have valuable, high-profile media coverage while the following months could be fruitless.
+The formula for this measurement often varies between businesses.
+Ultimately, EMV may be evaluated by looking at valuable metrics such as engagement and reach.
+Apart from calculations, you must also consider that this type of media may be difficult to acquire and predict.
+One month could have valuable, high-profile media coverage, while the following could be fruitless.

-Generally speaking, social marketing is considered the most lucrative paid media outlet.
-Research from Gartner cites social media as the number one channel for building awareness and driving conversion, and the number two channel for demand generation and customer advocacy.
-In a digital age, paid social channel budgets should be a part of any large social marketing strategy.
+Generally speaking, we consider social marketing the most lucrative paid media outlet.
+Research from Gartner cites social media as the number one channel for building awareness and driving conversion.
+Additionally, Gartner cites social media as the number two channel for demand generation and customer advocacy.
+In the digital age, paid social channel budgets should be a part of any social marketing strategy.

-The ROI of paid media, social media or otherwise, is straightforward to measure and analyze for cost effectiveness.
+The ROI of paid media, social media or otherwise, is straightforward to measure and analyze for cost-effectiveness.
 Marketers will typically gather conversion data and analyze metrics such as impressions, social engagement, web traffic and various cost & click measurements.
-Marketers then assign value to a marketing effort by dividing the return of the investment by the initial cost.
-From there, you may change the frequency and volume of your paid content to amplify your message, keeping in mind that it comes with a cost.
+Marketers then assign value to a marketing effort by dividing the return on the investment by the initial cost.
+From there, you may change the frequency and volume of your paid content to amplify your message.
+However, always keep in mind that it comes with a cost.

 Start Your Media Strategy